strangeattractors/u-squared/_pages/privacypolicy.md

 # Privacy Policy for U^2 by Strange Attractor Technologies Inc.

-**Last updated:** March 28, 2025
+**Last updated:** May 26, 2025

 Please read our privacy policy carefully before using our application.

 At Strange Attractor Technologies Inc, we are committed to protecting your privacy and ensuring the security of your personal information.
-This Privacy Policy outlines how we collect, use, and protect your information when you use our AI voice cloning app, U^2.
+This Privacy Policy outlines how we collect, use, and protect your information when you use our AI voice cloning app, U².

 ## 1. Information We Collect